JamesYFC/SUSMachine/README.md

 }
 ```

-Be careful when using this in AnyState, as it can cause a stack overflow!
+Be careful when using this in `OnEnter` and `OnExit`, as improper use can cause a stack overflow!

 ```cs
 var fsm = new StateMachine<States>